MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 #Modifying Notes

-Let's add quick support for modification of our notes.
+Let's quickly add support for modification of our notes.

 When is a good time to save a Note?
 When the View is dismissed seems like a good time to do so.